ChrisWhealy/wasm_sha256/docs/wat_tip_and_tricks.md

    2. A message id number
    3. The `i32` value to be displayed (as a decimal integer)

-   Both the step number and the message id are arbitrary numbers used to identify which processing step has been reached, and which value is being displayed
+   Both the step number and the message id are arbitrary numbers used to identify which processing step has been reached, and which value is being displayed.

+   The JavaScript coding can be found in [`/utils/log_utils.mjs`](https://github.com/ChrisWhealy/wasm_sha256/blob/main/utils/log_utils.mjs).
+   The coding here is a little cluttered &mdash; the more relevant stuff happens after line 100.